CalWORKs: Federal influence

 Although states have broad freedom in the design and implementation of their TANF programs, they must meet certain requirements to receive federal funds.
-This puts the generosity or austerity of CalWORKs to some degree under the control of federal legislation, and it has lately been growing more austere, as described above.
+This puts the generosity or austerity of CalWORKs to some degree under the control of federal legislation.

 The effects of such reductions in benefits are of course varied and complex.
 California conducted a controlled experiment of a 15% reduction in maximum benefits (as well as other reductions) of the AFDC program beginning in 1991 that illustrates some of these impacts.
 After 7 years, the employment rates and average wages were somewhat higher for AFDC recipients who had been placed in the reduced-benefit program than in the control group.
 This could be explained by participants having a greater need for employment income when their benefits are smaller.
 The average disposable incomes (including wages and benefits) for the reduced-benefit group stayed approximately equal to that of the control group, however, as increases in wages made up for decreases in benefits.
 This disposable income (for both groups) remained well below the poverty line.

 A key way the federal government exerts its influence is by threatening a reduction in funding unless at least 50% of families receiving monthly payments meet work or job training requirements.
 Specifically, to be counted toward this Work Participation Rate (WPR), parents must perform 30 hours per week (20 for single parents with a child under 6) of work, or work-related activities such as job training, job search assistance, or community service.
 In 2017, California had a WPR of 61%, thanks mainly to the 52% of recipients of federal money who had un-subsidized employment.

 The state has responded to accountability to federal work participation requirements in several ways.
 Governor Jerry Brown proposed reforms—enacted in 2012—to require recipients to be engaged in federally approved work activities after the first 24 months of aid (during which time a more flexible set of work activities is available).
 This change was also intended to decrease the time recipients spend in the program, hence cutting costs at the same time as guarding against a reduction in federal funding.
 The state also extends this accountability to the counties through a policy of decreasing funding to counties that don't meet the federal rate in the event that the state as a whole receives a penalty.
 The state further requires CalWORKs recipients, along with their caseworker, to construct plans for beginning work-activities as soon as possible.